mcore1976/ledbanner/README.md

 The "main13.c" is ultra hardcore version of code fitting into 1KB FLASH and 64 bytes of RAM (masterpiece !).
 It supports only 4 letter LED matrix and 100 characters of text message.

+The "main328.c" and "compileatmrga" is ATMEGA 328P version of LED ticker that can receive text message to be displayed on LED with serial port connection (9600bps, 8N1).
+Serial connection is made with FTDI232 chip and pins 2 & 3.

 Upload the code to  ATTINY85 chip by "compileattinyXXX" script, connect all  MAX7219 modules in "daisy chain".

 Connections to be made :